-What should I wear to an appointment?
+What should I wear?

 How many sessions will I need?

 Acupuncture and herbs are rarely a permanent fix with one session.
-It is like a stone grazing across the surface of calm water, causing waves to ripple through every centimeter of the river.
+It is like a stone skipping across the surface of calm water, causing waves to ripple through every centimeter of the river.
 As the water begins to calm, we skip another stone.
 With multiple throws, lasting change can be made.

 What is moxibustion or moxa?

-Moxa is an herbal preparation made of mugwort that is useful for accessing and rejuvenating certain points of the body.
+Moxibustion, also called moxa, is an herbal preparation made of mugwort that is useful for accessing and rejuvenating certain points of the body.
 It has many uses such as to add energy to a person, to break up knotted areas of the body, to increase circulation, release swelling, increase white blood cell count and boost immunity.
-It is used by lighting the moxa and transferring the heat from the herb into your body.
+We light the moxa and transfer the heat from the herb into your body.
 Some patients find the warmth and smell of the herb very soothing during their treatment.
-Doing moxa will produce some smoke.
-If you are sensitive to smoke, please inform your practitioner as there are many types of moxa which range from nearly no smoke to smokey.
+There are many forms of moxa which range from no smoke to smokey.
+If you are sensitive to smoke, please inform your practitioner.

 What else can acupuncture and herbs help with?

 Difficulty falling asleep, staying asleep, daytime lethargy, post travel sleep disruption.

 Mental & Emotional Health

 Anxiety, depression, irritability, dream disturbed sleep, "stuck" irritation in chest or throat.